In Invictus, Morgan Freeman makes an attempt to sound like someone from South Africa but slips back into his natural accent halfway through each line.

 Really, Butler could be the Trope Codifier.
 Just about every film has his accent come out at some point.
 Notably, the trailer for The Bounty Hunter has him utter the line "duly noted" in a manner where one can slightly detect it.

-Same goes for The Devil's Advocate: he seemingly arbitrarily alternates between his natural accent and a Southern-sounding accent (the latter being more appropriate for his character).
+Same goes for The Devil's Advocate: he seemingly arbitrarily alternates between his natural accent and a Southern-sounding accent (the latter being more appropriate for his character, who hails from Florida).
 As with Bram Stoker's Dracula, he basically abandons the second accent about halfway through.

 In general, Ray Milland has a hard time hiding his Welsh accent.
 Specifically in Easy Living, his American accent comes and goes, mixing into a strange hybrid at times.